enso-org/enso/README.md

   </a>
 </p>

-Enso is an interactive data processing environment with both a visual and a textual programming language interface.
+Enso is an award-winning general-purpose programming language and interactive data processing environment, selected by Singularity University as a technology with the potential to impact the lives of one-billion people worldwide.
+It spans the entire stack, from high-level visualisation and communication, to the nitty-gritty of running backend services in a single language.

-* It is extensible and easy to connect to all the tools you’re already using.
+* **Connect to all the tools you're already using**
+  Enso ships with dozens of connectors and libraries allowing you to work with local files, data bases, HTTP services, and other applications in a seamless fashion.<br/><br/>
+* **Cutting-edge visualization engine**
+  Enso is equipped with a highly-tailored WebGL visualization engine, capable of displaying even millions of data points 60 frames per second in a web browser.<br/><br/>
+* **Polyglot**
+  Enso allows you to literally copy-paste code from Java and use it with close-to-zero performance overhead.
+Other languages will be supported soon, including Python, JavaScript, and R.<br/><br/>
+* **High performance**
+  Enso graphs and code can run even up to 200x faster than analoguous Python code.<br/><br/>
+* **Results you can trust**
-* It uses the latest innovations in data processing to allow you to work fast and trust the results you get.
+  Enso incorporates many recent innovations in data processing and programming language design to allow you to work fast and trust the results you get.
+It is a purely functional programming language providing higher-order functions, user-defined algebraic datatypes, pattern-matching, and a rich set of primitive datatypes.<br/><br/>
-* Available on MacOS, Windows, and Linux.
+* **Runs everywhere**
+  Enso is available on MacOS, Windows, and Linux.
+The Enso GUI runs in a web-browser, so you can run it on your tablet or phone as well!<br/><br/>

 <a href="https://www.youtube.com/watch?v=XReCQMZUmuE">See it in action.<br>
 <img alt="An example Enso graph" src="https://user-images.githubusercontent.com/1623053/105841783-7c1ed400-5fd5-11eb-8493-7c6a629a84b7.png">